 Master of Arts for Teachers (MAT Degree)

-Awarded by the Department of Mathematics, the MAT degree can be completed entirely online, in person on the UNL campus or other Nebraska locations, or as a combination of both.
-Since 2005, more than 300 teachers have earned our MAT degree.
+Effective in Fall 2021, the MAT degree can be completed in 30 credit hours.
+Awarded by the Department of Mathematics, courses in the MAT degree can be taken entirely online, in person on the UNL campus or other Nebraska locations, or as a combination of both.
+Since 2005, more than 300 teachers have earned the MAT degree.
 The program is uniquely designed for secondary and middle-level mathematics teachers and aims to deepen teachers' mathematical knowledge for teaching by focusing on advanced mathematical concepts that underlie or have strong connections to the school curriculum.
 Most of the courses in the MAT program were developed with NSF funding by members of the UNL faculty in partnership with master K-12 teachers.
 As a result, the content is rigorous yet grounded in the realities of K-12 classrooms.

 This degree can provide considerable value to high school teachers wishing to teach dual credit courses or teach at a community college or for teachers wishing to obtain an advanced degree that relates to and genuinely benefits their classrooms.
 To apply, you must have a valid teaching certificate, write a personal statement, provide three letters of recommendation, order official transcripts from all previous collegiate schools, and a resume.
 Applications are submitted to Graduate Studies via CollegeNet.
 For application instructions, visit our Frequently Asked Questions page.